 Barney is a little different from the usual Swiss bartender.
-It's fully automated, mixes dozens of cocktails, and even makes terrible jokes.
+He is fully automated, mixes dozens of cocktails and even makes terrible jokes.

 Bartender robot, soulless cocktails